abdulwaheed76/practices/README.md

 ### Meetings
 1. Scheduled meeting times:  12pm-12:15pm, 3pm-3:15pm, 6pm-6:15pm, 9pm-10pm.
-1. Do not be absent at the scheduled meeting times unless special permission is given 1  In SM, it's better to ask questions in this time (for blockers, you can message manager anytime).
+1  In SM, it's better to ask questions in this time (for blockers, you can message manager anytime).
 1. In SM, present PRs of whatever stable work you have done so far.
 Develop in such a way that on each meeting you have something (small or big) flawless to get merged.
 So make PR(s) ready on each meeting time.
 Small reviews are good to have.
 It is your responsibility to get it merged.
 Watch out github emails for @mentions or when issues are made.
 If it has no or minor mistakes, it will get merged in 2-10 minutes.
 If this is not the case, then it means you did not completed it flawlessly.
 1. In SM, review PRs of peers. (ask manager to whose work you should review daily or see task field of 'reviewer' or short cut link on right panel of pm tool)